Grounding Synthetic Data Evaluations of Language Models in Unsupervised Document Corpora: Results

 \subsection{Benchmark model rank correlation}

 While direct Pearson correlation between human and synthetic benchmark evaluation accuracy is desirable, evaluations are often used to compare models.
 Therefore, a more important metric is the model rank order stability measured by Spearman rank correlation. \Cref{fig:ensemble-ranking-mcq} plots the evaluation model performance across all datasets, comparing the synthetic and human accuracy Spearman ranking correlation of the evaluation model capability.
 Pearson accuracy correlation translates into Spearman ranking correlation and relative model order stability.
-Similarly, the overly easy gpt-4.1-mini synthetic benchmark in \Cref{fig:eval_acc_correlation_gpt41_mini_b_appendix} produces a mis-matched rank ordering (Spearman correlation $0.564$) in \Cref{fig:example-rank-correlation-appendix-b}.
+Similarly, the overly easy gpt-4.1-mini synthetic benchmark in \Cref{fig:eval_acc_correlation_gpt41_mini_b_appendix} produces an odd rank ordering (Spearman correlation $0.753$) in \Cref{fig:example-rank-correlation-appendix-b} with a very flat accuracy curve.
 While ensembling various question generating LMs together will partially mitigate this effect, it is worth validating the set of generating models against the datasets in this paper to confirm the ensemble is not negatively impacting overall synthetic benchmark quality.
 The tendency of certain generating models to produce overly long, detailed questions that LMs find easier to answer may be the cause of the observed benchmark over-performance.